benc-uk/smilr/README.md

-├── dotnet             .NET Core ASP implementation of the services - WIP ├── etc                Supporting files, pictures and other artefacts ├── kubernetes         Docs and files to support deployment to Kubernetes & AKS │   └── smilr          Helm chart for deploying Smilr with Helm ├── node               Main microservices, written in Node.js │   ├── data-api          Data API service source code │   └── frontend          Frontend service source code
+├── dotnet             .NET Core ASP implementation of the services - WIP ├── etc                Supporting files, pictures and other artefacts ├── kubernetes         Docs and files to support deployment to Kubernetes & AKS │   ├── helm              Helm chart for deploying Smilr with Helm │   ├── using-ingress     Deployment YAML for use with K8S Ingress │   └── using-lb          Deployment YAML for use with K8S LoadBalancer ├── node               Main microservices, written in Node.js │   ├── data-api          Data API service source code │   └── frontend          Frontend service source code